RatseerOfRattesse/COAWiki/docs/Worldbuilding/Power Scaling.md

     Article contains spoilers: Full Series

-## Basic Guide to Terms
+## Terms
 Contextualized with HWFWM and other random things I like.
-I understand that doesn't make this especially accessible, but it makes sense to me :P

 Basic guide to terms used: